ORLANDO

 Emily Havea is a Tongan Australian actor, singer, dancer, and drag performer who graduated NIDA in 2014.
 Orlando marks her debut at Belvoir.
 Theatre credits include Truth (Malthouse), Curly McLain in Oklahoma!
 (Black Swan State Theatre Company), Gentlemen Prefer Blondes (Hayes), Wherever She Wanders (Griffin Theatre Company), Fun Home (Sydney Theatre Company & Melbourne Theatre […]

 Amber trained at Flinders University Drama Centre, the Stella Adler Company and SITI Company in New York.
-Best known for her work in theatre, Amber boasts an extensive list of credits.
-Belvoir credits include; The Master and Margarita, Stop Girl, Dance Nation, Bliss, Atlantis, Twelfth Night, Angels in America, and The Power of Yes.
-Other […]
+Amber’s theatre credits include Orlando, Master & Margarita, Stop Girl, Dance Nation, Bliss, Atlantis, Twelfth Night, Angels in America, and The Power of Yes for Belvoir, Bananaland for Brisbane and Sydney Festival, A Model Murder for Sydney Festival LPD Productions, 44 Sex Acts in One Week for Clubhouse Productions, North by North West for […]

 Belvoir St Theatre: Tiny Beautiful Things Other credits: Queensland Theatre: Tiny Beautiful Things; Dead Puppet Society: Holding Achilles; Gob Squad: Creation (Pictures for Dorian); CalArts: Oedipus, Antigone, Hamlet, Our Iliad, And Tell Sad Stories of the Death of Queens; Fleshmarket Co: Well That’s Oz, You Are Frogs.
 Television: In Our Blood.
 Training: Bachelor of Fine […]